-- First, you’re going to want to boil water for your favorite flavor, macaroni and cheese.
+- First, you will want to boil water for your favorite flavor, macaroni, and cheese.
 While the macaroni and cheese are cooking, find the best way to roast your cheese dogs over the fire.

 You can always doctor your macaroni and cheese up with some upgrades!
 Add a little spice to your meal by choosing jalapeno cheddar hot dogs.
-Throw in some vegetables for added nutrition or leave it plain and simple.
+Throw some vegetables for added nutrition, or leave it plain and simple.
 Whatever works best for you while you’re camping is ideal.

 Spicy Chicken Stir Fry

-This easy camping meal is packed with protein, vegetables, and complex carbohydrates.
+This easy camping meal contains protein, vegetables, and complex carbohydrates.
 In other words, it’s everything you need to keep your energy up while enjoying the outdoors!

 - You can buy a frozen stir fry mix or choose to chop up some bell peppers, onions, broccoli, and snap peas.

-- Last, scoop rice into your bowl, and then add the chicken and vegetable mixture.
+- Last, scoop rice into your bowl and add the chicken and vegetable mixture.

-This is an excellent meal for large groups when camping and is sure to hit the spot.
-Stir fry provides the opportunity for many creative liberties as well; you can add a fried egg to the rice, change up the vegetables used, or try a new sauce!
+This is an excellent meal for large camping groups and will hit the spot.
+Stir fry provides the opportunity for many creative liberties; you can add a fried egg to the rice, change up the vegetables used, or try a new sauce!

 Campfire Cheese Fries